-If you’re still interested in going ahead then the next step is to apply for an ESA letter, which will require a recommendation from a licensed mental health professional.
+If you’re still interested in going ahead, the next step is to apply for an ESA letter online, which will require a recommendation from a licensed mental health professional.
 This is usually a fairly quick and straightforward procedure, however, as ESA application has risen so quickly throughout the US, scam artists have unfortunately jumped on the bandwagon and tried to swindle prospective patients out of their money.
-This shouldn’t put anybody off applying for an ESA; it simply means that the process will require a certain amount of background checking and vigilance to make sure that what you’re purchasing is legitimate and can be upheld in a court of law.
+This shouldn’t put anybody off applying for an ESA; it simply means that the process will require a certain amount of background checking and vigilance to make sure that what you’re purchasing is a legitimate ESA letter that can be upheld in a court of law.

 An ESA is not like a service animal in that it needn’t go through any extensive training in order to be qualified; in this respect it’s more like a regular pet.
 However, as ESAs are now permitted into a lot of public and some private spaces that regular pets would usually be banned from, a certain level of obedience and good behavior is to be expected.
 If an ESA is overtly loud or aggressive in any way, then owners may legally be asked to vacate the premises.

 The Three Major Laws Surrounding ESA Ownership, What They Mean and How They Protect the Rights Of ESA Owners

 The three laws that surround ESA ownership are: the Americans With Disabilities Act (ADA), Air Carrier Access Act (ACAA) and the Fair Housing Act (FHA).
 The ADA is the overarching civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, be it in the workplace, education, transportation or housing.

 The ACAA and the FHA both fall under the ADA, and they allow owners of ESAs to fly with their animals on commercial flights and live with them in housing that would have otherwise implemented a no-pet policy.